google/fhir-dbt-utils/README.md

 ## What is FHIR-dbt-utils?

-FHIR-dbt-utils is a [dbt](https://docs.getdbt.com/docs/introduction) package to support analytics over [FHIR resources]((http://build.fhir.org/resourcelist.html)) stored in BigQuery or Apache Spark.
+FHIR-dbt-utils is a [dbt](https://docs.getdbt.com/docs/introduction) package to support analytics over [FHIR® resources]((http://build.fhir.org/resourcelist.html)) stored in BigQuery or Apache Spark.

 The package is a foundation on which advanced FHIR analytics can be built.
 It is predominatly a collection of dbt macros that can be used to: